erichedstrom/azure-mobile-apps-node-compatibility/blog.md

 The simplest way to get your app onto Azure is using FTP.
 The URL, username and password can be obtained from the portal.
 Before copying the files, you must run `npm install` in a console window from the output folder created above.
-Copy the entire contents to the site/wwwroot folder of the FTP host.
+Copy the entire contents of the output folder to the site/wwwroot folder of the FTP host.

 If you are familiar with git, we recommend you follow the steps [here](https://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/)